AnastasiiaYaM/HospitalAppointmentAPI/README.md

 ## Description

 This API is an Hospital Appointment Scheduler REST API built with Node.js, using the Model–View–Controller (MVC) architectural pattern.
 It allows users to book, update, retrieve and delete appointments with doctors.
-Users need to be authenticated to access these features, ensuring that all appointment routes are secure.

 ## Technologies

 - JavaScript
 - Node.js (Express Framework)
-- JSON Web Token (authentication)
+- Own implementation of JSON Web Token
 - MySQL (Database)
 - Docker container